Trauma, Healing, Somatic, Therapy, Counseling, Mesa, Arizona

 We all have a story.
 Most likely several.

 We inherit stories.
 We tell ourselves stories.
-We weave together stories with others that form community and provide belonging.
+We weave together stories with others that form community and provide belonging and meaning.
 Stories build us.
 They can break us.
 The stories we tell ourselves can make us ill and they can make us well.
-We even create art, produce films, and write books about stories.
+We even create art, produce films, and write books—all some form of story.

 Story is what makes us human, separating us from the animal kingdom.
 Story relies on memory and meaning.
 Our brains are designed to make meaning out of what we see and experience—a storyline—in order to help us sort and organize information.
 At the most primitive level, story helps us orient toward safety and to ensure our species will continue to carry on.

-As you are reading this, I wonder if you can recall a story or secret that’s still alive for you, but you haven’t addressed.
+As you are reading this, I wonder if you can recall a story or secret that’s still alive for you—and in you—but you haven’t addressed.

 Let’s pause to reflect:

-Our bodies are speaking to us, attempting to get our attention...all the time.
-Unfortunately, we fall into overriding those messages with pain killers and prescriptions, other distractions.
-It’s tempting to tell ourselves “This is just part of growing older”.
+Our bodies are speaking to us, attempting to get our attention—all the time.
+Unfortunately, we tend to override those messages with productivity, busyness, food, pain killers and prescriptions, other distractions.
+It’s tempting to tell ourselves “This is normal, I guess” or “This is just part of growing older”—right?
+It doesn’t have to be.

-From years of doing somatic-based work (especially my own!), I’ve discovered that by compassionately inquiring about unresolved events and emotionally-charged experiences (ie: trauma), and using gentle interventions, our physical symptoms subside.
+From decades of doing mind-body practices I’ve discovered that by compassionately turning into the body about what it’s carrying (ie: trauma, emotions), and using gentle tools and practices, physical symptoms subside.
 It’s like looking under the hood of the car to see what’s needing attention and reconnection.

 If you’re reading this and recognizing your body is not at its optimal, I encourage you to exercise a willingness to look outside of the box of conventional medicine or traditional talk therapy.
-Consider somatic-based counseling / therapy as an avenue for insight and change.
+Consider somatic therapies at Calm Hearts Counseling, for example, as an avenue for insight and change.

 More reflection points: